 Please provide official copies of transcripts for all previous graduate and undergraduate work.
 Applicants with an NAAB-accredited Bachelor of Science or Arts in Architecture, who are seeking advanced standing in the Master of Architecture program, should provide a National Architectural Accrediting Board Student Performance Criteria (SPC) course matrix from their undergraduate institution.

-If you have questions about whether your bachelor’s degree is accredited, the NAAB SPC course matrix, or other documents, please contact Greg Robinson at the in the College of Design Recruitment office at 859.257.8870 or firstname.lastname@example.org.
+If you have questions about whether your bachelor’s degree is accredited, the NAAB SPC course matrix, or other documents, please contact Amy Foulkes at the in the College of Design Recruitment office at 859.257.8870 or firstname.lastname@example.org.

 Applicants will be asked to provide at least 3 letters of recommendation.
 References will be accepted up to 7 days after the program deadline.

 UK College of Design School of Architecture Graduates are exempted from providing references.
-To complete the application, you may submit the following where references are requested:
+To complete the application, you may use the following names and email addresses where references are requested:

 Please forward all Graduate Records Examination scores directly from the Educational Testing Service (ETS) to the University of Kentucky Graduate School, institution code R1837.